On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Direct products

-\subsection{General Case}
+\subsection{General case}

-Following the strategy in \cite{BrachterSchweitzerWLLibrary}, we reduce the general case to the semi-Abelian case.
+Following the strategy in \cite{BrachterSchweitzerWLLibrary}, we reduce the general case to the semi-Abelian case, in which groups are of the form $H \times A$, where $A$ is Abelian and $H$ does not have any Abelian direct factors.
 Consider a direct decomposition $G = G_{1} \times \ldots \times G_{d}$, where each $G_{i}$ is directly indecomposable.
-The multiset of subgroups $\{\!\{ G_{i}Z(G) \}\!\}$ is independent of the choice of decomposition.
+The multiset of subgroups $\{\!\!\{ G_{i}Z(G) \}\!\!\}$ is independent of the choice of decomposition (\Lem{LemmaDirectProdDecomp}).
 We first show that Weisfeiler--Leman detects $\bigcup_{i} G_{i}Z(G)$.
 Next, we utilize the fact that the connected components of the non-commuting graph on $G$, restricted to $\bigcup_{i} G_{i}Z(G)$, correspond to the subgroups $G_{i}Z(G)$.